Pricing, warranty, storage, ETC.

-Our Warranty is on work WE did, and begins day customer picks up the item.
+Our Warranty applies to work WE did, and begins the day the customer picks up the item.
 Standard industry warranty is 90 days.
 We may offer a longer warranty.

 We have a limited area for storage.
 Items not picked up promptly have created so many problems that I have had to create storage fees and procedures, for use IF NEEDED.
 Storage fees $5.00 per day begin 20 days after being notified three times that the item is ready for pickup, ....unless agreed upon otherwise IN ADVANCE.
 Being notified includes leaving messages on customer's telephone or answering machine; or, 10 business days after mailing such a notice of storage fees to customer's as-provided mailing address.
 If no response to all these attempts to contact customer again by telephone, e-mail and/or other method, then, 30 days afterwards, item may be offered for sale to the public.
 If an unrepaired item, it may be taken/sent to the town dump.
 Small Claims action may be instituted, at our choice.
-IN ANY SITUATION WHERE STORAGE FEES HAVE TO BE CHARGED, ONLY CASH WILL BE ACCEPTABLE FOR PAYMENT....THAT MEANS NO CHECKS, NO BANK CHECKS, NO CREDIT CARDS, ETC. Cash only.
+IN ANY SITUATION WHERE STORAGE FEES HAVE TO BE CHARGED, ONLY CASH WILL BE ACCEPTABLE FOR PAYMENT....THAT MEANS NO PERSONAL NOR BUSINESS CHECKS, NO BANK CHECKS, NO CREDIT CARDS, ETC. Cash only.
 Customer will be placed on a list of similar.
 So far, we've NOT had to institute storage charges!

 Engineering; teaching/training (one-on-one), explaining diagnostics step by step while you watch and/or help.....and other such: by negotiation, ahead of time.
 Usually basic shop labor rate; or less.
 Often, the advice is FREE!
 Groups: by negotiation.

-Basic shop labor rate: $72 per actual FIRST hour spent on an item.
-This is likely NOT the same actual charge as for our rate for Diagnostic Analysis/Estimate/Minimum Fee.
-Usually, jobs that go beyond ONE hour, are charged at 1/2 price per hour.
+Basic shop labor rate: $80 MAXIMUM per actual FIRST hour spent on an item's actual repairs.
+Jobs that go beyond ONE hour, are charged at $40 MAXIMUM per hour.
+Some types of simple diagnostics and check-outs are often no-charge, or very minimal charge.

 Service calls: $100 Flat Fee, which includes up to one hour at customer's site.
-Basic shop rate after the first hour at site.
+Basic $80/hr after the first hour at site.
 If over 40 miles round trip, will be an extra charge of $0.80/mile each way. ***We are presently NOT doing service calls***

 Diagnostic/Analysis/Estimate/Minimum Fees: Analysis/estimate fees, often known as a Minimum Fee, or Initial Diagnostic Fee, etc., are normally included instead of being on top-of final repair invoicing.
 There are very rare instances in which we do a minimum fee or analysis/estimate, and the customer declines to repair the unit at that time, and, considerable disassembly>>reassembly or other labor was involved.
 Should the customer later decide to have the repairs done, and brings back the unit for such, in most but not all instances, the job is re-quoted at no charge for the quote.